-• There must be a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.
-There must be an alternative form of enrichment planned for dogs which cannot be exercised for veterinary reasons for the same periods of time.
+There must a clear plan setting out two walks per dog each day for a minimum of 20 minutes each or two sessions of access to a secure open area away from the kennel unit.

 7.3 The animals' behaviour and any changes of behaviour must be monitored.

-Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or unusual behaviour is detected.
+Advice must be sought, as appropriate and without delay, from a veterinarian or, in the case of fish, any person competent to give such advice if adverse or abnormal behaviour is detected.

-- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon with all information passed onto the owner.
-Records of assessment must be kept. - All staff must be able to identify abnormalities, and in particular dogs that are anxious or fearful about contact. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
-Where a dog is showing signs of being nervous, stressed or fearful, steps must be taken to address this.
+- The behaviour of individual dogs must be monitored daily and changes in behaviour and/or behaviours indicative of suffering, stress, fear, aggression and anxiety must be recorded and acted upon.
+All staff must be able to identify dogs that are anxious or fearful about contact. - Advice must be obtained where necessary from a suitably qualified clinical animal behaviourist. - Dogs likely to, or showing, signs of being nervous or stressed must be located in a suitable part of the establishment, bearing in mind their individual disposition.
+This could include: elderly dogs; nervous dogs; dogs on some medications.
+Where a dog shows signs of being nervous, stressed or fearful, steps must be taken to address this.

-7.4 Where used, training methods or equipment must not cause pain, suffering, injury or fear.
+7.4 Where used, training methods or equipment must not cause pain, suffering or injury.

-• Training must be reward based (i.e. reward desired behaviour and ignore unwanted behaviour).
+Training must be reward based (i.e. reward desired behaviour and ignore unwanted behaviour).

-- 7.5 All immature animals must be given suitable and adequate opportunities to - - (a) learn how to interact with people, their own species and other animals where such interaction benefits their welfare, and - (b) become habituated to noises, objects and activities in their environment.
+- 7.5 All immature animals must be given suitable and adequate opportunities to- - (a) learn how to interact with people, their own species and other animals where such interaction benefits their welfare, and - (b) become habituated to noises, objects and activities in their environment.

-- Documented procedures must be in place to accommodate the needs of dogs under one year of age. - Dogs under one year of age should be accommodated in a separate social group
+Documented processes must be in place to accommodate the needs of dogs under one year of age.